Master's Degree in Applied Analysis for Social Sciences

 CE2 – Know and understand the general procedure for conducting applied research in social sciences, incorporating the concepts of social and environmental sustainability

-CE3 – Apply statistical and econometric analysis and simulation techniques using real examples with specialized software
+CE3 – Apply statistical analysis, econometrics, and simulation techniques using real-life examples with specialized software

-CE5 – Understand and apply techniques for measuring the efficiency of resource allocation in economic, social and environmental applications
+CE5 – Understand and apply techniques for measuring efficiency in resource allocation in economic, social and environmental applications

 CE6 – Know and apply basic and advanced qualitative analysis methods for the analysis of social and environmental issues